Hallucination is a Consequence of Space-Optimality: A Rate-Distortion Theorem for Membership Testing: Hallucination on Random Facts

 \textbf{Setup.} Let $\calU$ be the set of all length-$15$ strings over the $26$ English letters ($|\calU|=26^{15}$).
 We draw a key set $\calK\subseteq\calU$ by sampling $n=15145$ strings uniformly at random without replacement.
 We train a $2$-layer Transformer with varying parameter count (8767, 15145, and 33085) and analyze the distributions of output scores $\hat x_i$ when $i$ is a key/non-key.
 We train with a \emph{weighted} binary cross-entropy loss

 This loss induces the average log-losses $(\eps_K,\eps_N)$ on facts and non-facts, consistent with the notation in \cref{subsec:prob-est-LLM}.
 Further details of model and training, as well as extra figures can be found in Appendix \ref{subsec:experiments-setup-details}.
+We also stress-test the sparse-regime assumption by varying the key-to-universe ratio $p$; the same qualitative picture persists, as detailed in \cref{subsec:p-sweep}.

 \textbf{Validation of the hallucination channel.} \cref{fig:logloss-empirical} plots the empirical distributions of $\hat x(i)$ on facts and non-facts under different $\lambda_F$ for the model with 15145 parameters.
 Across all settings, the non-fact distribution is \emph{not} only concentrated near $0$; instead, it exhibits a visible high-confidence tail overlapping the fact mass, which is especially clear when the fact mass is concentrated.
 This qualitatively matches the hallucination channel predicted by \cref{thm:prob-est-LLM}: a non-negligible portion of non-facts must be mapped into the same high-confidence region as facts.
 Interestingly, a small $\lambda_F$ pushes both fact and non-fact distributions to spread out.
 We attribute this to the expressivity of the model architecture and properties of the sigmoid function.